The HEADLINE figures …

 Work-related mental illness on the rise?

-The figures reveal a worrying trend with cases of stress, depression and anxiety making up around half of the overall number of workers suffering from a work-related illness.
-This is an increase of 92,000 from the previous year.
-It is higher than the 2018/19 pre-coronavirus pandemic levels, and the effects of the pandemic were found to be a major contributory factor.
+The figures continue to reveal a worrying trend with cases of stress, depression and anxiety making up around half the estimated number of workers in Great Britain suffering from a work-related illness.
+Whilst there is a decrease in the reported figures from 914,000 (2021/22) to 875,000 (2022/23), the current rate is higher than the 2018/19 pre-coronavirus pandemic level.

 A downward trend for non-fatal and fatal workplace incidents?

-This year saw a decrease in fatalities in the workplace from 142 (2020/21) to 123 (2021/22).
-Overall, the rate of fatal injury shows a long-term downward trend since 2012/13, but has been broadly flat in recent years.
+However, this year saw an increase in fatalities in the workplace from 123 (2021/22) to 135 (2022/2023).
+Again, the overall rate of fatal injuries shows a long-term downward trend since 2012/13, but this has been broadly flat in recent years.
 The UK consistently has one of the lowest rates of fatal injury compared to other large European economies.

-However, there has been an overall downward trend in the number of prosecutions since 2016.
-HSE emphasises that there have been no changes to its policy for decision-making but the introduction of a sentencing guideline for health and safety prosecutions that came into force in February 2016 has led to prosecutions taking longer.
-This may be due to more cases of alleged health and safety breaches being defended or the complexities that we often experience leading up to sentencing hearings.
-HSE has stated that it remains committed to prosecuting where there is sufficient evidence to provide a realistic prospect of conviction and it is in the public interest to do so, and HSE is reviewing the factors which impinge on its prosecution work such as resources.
-The total cost of running HSE in 2021/22 was £267 million, which was an increase by £17 million compared to 2020/21 and reflects the extra funding it received from the government to deliver its key programmes of activity, including the set up of the new Building Safety Regulator.
+HSE completed 216 prosecutions of cases of health and safety breaches, compared to 290 cases in 2021/22, with a 94% conviction rate.
+There has been an overall downward trend in the number of prosecutions since 2016.
+This is likely due to the introduction of a sentencing guideline for health and safety prosecutions that came into force in February 2016, which has led to prosecutions taking longer.
+HSE has stated that it remains committed to prosecuting where there is sufficient evidence to provide a realistic prospect of conviction and it is in the public interest to do so, and HSE continues to review the factors which impinge on its prosecution work.

 Overall, it is likely that these statistics will incentivise the HSE to be more rigorous with their inspections and investigations to prevent future work place injuries, illness and fatalities.
-We recommend that organisations continue to review and update their health and safety procedures and policies in line with HSE guidance (with a particular focus on mental health), ensure that they are implemented by the workforce without creating new risks, and ensure that they are prepared for a visit from the HSE at all times by having a plan in place.
+We recommend that organisations continue to review and update their health and safety procedures and policies in line with HSE guidance, ensure that they are implemented by the workforce without creating new risks, and ensure that they are prepared for a visit from the HSE at all times by having a plan in place.

 How we can help …